yarlagaddalakshmi97/GraduateTrainingProgram2019/README.md

 https://mylearning.accenture.com/myl-ui/learner/activityDetails?referrer=search&activityID=1203933&source=myLearning&refresh=1527.566810774595

-Also this repository will hold the handouts and other trainings materials from the Classroom sessions.

 **Note**:
 The Samples Folder will provide the formats for the Submissions (For SQL & Python). e.g For SQL Assignments, the template for Solution submission will be provided.